 Adenoid cystic carcinoma of the salivary glands

 Adenoid cystic carcinomas arise more commonly in the minor salivary glands (~55%) than in the major salivary glands.
-They are the most common sinonasal tumours of salivary orign.
+They are the most common sinonasal tumors of salivary origin.
 They are locally aggressive with a propensity for perineural spread 5.

 Generally, a distinction is made radiologically between low-grade and high-grade adenoid cystic carcinomas.
-Low-grade tumours tend to be well-defined, in contradistinction to high-grade tumours, which appear infiltrative.
+Low-grade tumors tend to be well-defined, in contradistinction to high-grade tumors, which appear infiltrative.
 However, both subtypes are usually homogeneously enhancing after contrast administration.

 - T1: hypo- to isointense

-- T2: slightly hyperintense, with higher grades being markedly hyperintense
+- T2: slightly hyperintense, with higher grades being markedly hypointense 6

 - T1 C+ (Gd): homogeneous enhancement